NERC-Digital-Solutions-Hub/rse-assessment/README.md

 **CSharp**

 The Visual Studio Solution named 'RSE' encompasses a console project titled 'GeometriesAssessment'.
 This project comprises two foundational classes, 'Point1' and 'Polygon1', serving as templates for defining Points and Polygons, respectively.
-For the sake of simplification, 'Polygon1' is designated as a convex polygon, circumventing the complexities associated with supporting polygonal holes or multiple shells.
+For the sake of simplification, 'Polygon1' is designated as a single outer shell polygon, circumventing the complexities associated with supporting polygonal holes or multiple shells.

 Within 'program.cs', the console application's code resides.
 Executing this program unveils a series of messages detailing the duration required for the program to perform its operations, which include generating points and polygons, as well as computing distances.
 A total of 50 million calculations or generations are performed to allow assessing performance.